David-Durst/embeddedHaskellAetherling/theory/Basic.md

 Single-rate pipelines are not sufficiently complicated.
 If all operators have the same rate, then obviously all pairs of operators have the same rate.

 ### Types
-Multi-rate modules are expressed in the type system using the `v` parameter of `TSeq n v t`.
+Multi-rate operators are expressed in the type system using the `v` parameter of `TSeq n v t`.
 As a reminder:
 - `n` is number of utilized periods.
 - `v` is number of empty periods.